Ivan Zorin

 Hello, friend.
 I’m just a regular average techie, but very curious one and this is my resume, community edition:

-• natural languages: English, Russian;
+• natural languages: fluent in English and Russian;

-• programming languages: Bash, C/C++, Python;
+• programming languages: basics of Bash, C, C++, Python, Java;

-• development tools: GCC & LLVM toolchains usage for cross-compilation, porting and code sanitization;
+• development tools: GCC and LLVM toolchains usage for cross-compilation, porting & code sanitization;

-• system skills: POSIX, network programming (BSD sockets & WinSock) and packet routing, storage technologies & filesystems;
+• system skills: POSIX, network programming (BSD sockets & WinSock) and packet routing, storage technologies & file systems;

 DISCLAIMER: I am not affiliated in any way with GNU/Linux‘based ZorinOS distro.